futoin/specs/draft/ftn10_burst_calls.md

 Simple CCM can implement dummy start() and finish() without affecting regular flow.
 **Therefore, invoking code must not rely on side effects of batch processing.**

+Burst can be used globally on CCM or on individual interfaces.

 * start()
 * finish()